davewall8/DiningRoom/README.md

 (-0.2, 0.4, 0.1)"
 The contact information indicates where on the robot's "mask" there is a contact.
 In this case, there are 4 contacts.

-In response to an "image" request, the response, the robot returns a JPEG image as a series of bytes.
-The message format is as follows, with the code being an I instead of T, since we're not receiving text this time:
+In response to an "image" request, the robot returns a JPEG image as a series of bytes.
+The message format is as follows, with the code being an I (for Image) instead of T, since we're not receiving text this time:
      I<num bytes><image bytes>